Free Soil Party: Background

 James G. Birney was the two-time presidential nominee of the Liberty Party, a forerunner of the Free Soil Party.

 Though William Lloyd Garrison and most other abolitionists of the 1830s had generally shunned the political system, a small group of abolitionists founded the Liberty Party in 1840.
 The Liberty Party was a third party dedicated to the immediate abolition of slavery.
 The Liberty Party nominated James G. Birney for president and Thomas Earle for vice president in the 1840 presidential election.
 Months after the 1840 election, the party re-nominated Birney for president, established a national party committee, and began to organize at the state and local level.
 Support for the party grew in the North, especially among evangelical former Whigs in New England, upstate New York, Michigan, and Ohio's Western Reserve.
 Other anti-slavery Whigs like John Quincy Adams remained within the Whig Party, but increasingly supported anti-slavery policies like the repeal of the gag rule, which prevented the House of Representatives from considering abolitionist petitions.
 Meanwhile, long-time abolitionist leaders like Lewis Tappan became increasingly open to working within the political system.
 In a reflection of the rise of anti-slavery sentiment, several Northern states passed personal liberty laws that forbid state authorities from cooperating in the capture and return of fugitive slaves.

 Beginning in May 1843, President John Tyler made the annexation of Texas his key priority.
 Most leaders of both parties opposed opening the question of annexation in 1843 due to their fear of stoking the debate over slavery; the annexation of Texas was widely viewed as a pro-slavery initiative because it would add another slave state to the union.
 Nonetheless, in April 1844, Secretary of State John C. Calhoun reached a treaty with Texas providing for the annexation of that country.
 Henry Clay and Martin Van Buren, the two front-runners for the major party presidential nominations in the 1844 presidential election, both announced their opposition to annexation, and the Senate blocked the treaty.
 To the surprise of Clay and other Whigs, the 1844 Democratic National Convention rejected Van Buren in favor of James K. Polk, and approved a platform calling for the acquisition of both Texas and Oregon Country.
 Polk went on to defeat Clay in a close election, taking 49.5 of the popular vote and a majority of the electoral vote.
-The number of voters casting a ballot for Birney increased tenfold from 6,200 in 1840 (0.3 percent of popular vote) to 62,000 (2.3 percent of the popular vote) in 1844.
+The number of voters casting a ballot for Birney increased tenfold from 6,200 in 1840 (0.3 percent of the popular vote) to 62,000 (2.3 percent of the popular vote) in 1844.